 Long Tenure Trap

-Selecting the longest term only to reduce EMI (this greatly inflates total interest).
+Choosing the longest term just to minimize EMI (this enormously dilates total interest).

 Ignoring True Cost

-Ignoring GST, insurance, and processing fees, which can raise the cost of an offer.
+Disregarding GST, insurance and processing fees, which may increase the price of offer.

 Overlooking Fine Print

-Failing to review the foreclosure and prepayment provisions before signing the contract.
+Not looking into the foreclosure and prepayment terms contained in the contract.

 Over-borrowing